 I'm looking forward to it.
 I can't wait to walk in and start by asking if the state of Florida still allows hanging?
 The prosecutor will love me.
 “Well,” I'll say, “he wouldn't even be here if he wasn't guilty of something.
 Besides, I can tell he's guilty just by looking at him.”
 Oh, yeah, this is going to be fun.

-OK, stop yelling at me.
+react-text: 11964 OK, stop yelling at me.
 I know everyone's presumed innocent until found guilty and I think that's good.
 Imagine if someone accused you of being a child molester and you had to prove you weren't?
-It would be easy to prove that you are a child molester, but how can you prove you're not?
-It's a good system even though we sometimes get it wrong.
+It would be easy to prove that you /react-text are react-text: 11966 a child molester, but how can you prove you're not?
+It's a good system even though we sometimes get it wrong. /react-text

 I've heard, although I'm not certain it's actually true, that a jury can do pretty much anything it wants.
 It doesn't have to follow the judge's recommendations, it can ask it's own questions, it can pretty much run the show if the jurors have enough testosterone and are willing to stand up to a judge who will hate all of them.